 Public schools are among the most significant investments that any community makes collectively.
 District leaders work to make the most effective use of resources to benefit students, to develop and manage the budget in a responsible and transparent manner, and to be accountable to taxpayers.
 Each spring the Board of Education adopts a budget for the coming school year for a community vote, which is held on the third Tuesday in May.

-Information about the proposed budget and May 15 vote
+More information about the 2018-19 school budget and vote results

 - Complete budget development timeline

 If you are unable to access the budget document, please contact firstname.lastname@example.org.

 Tax rates for the four municipalities in the district are set each August.
 They are based on the tax levy for the year and final municipal assessments for each of the towns.
 Tax rates vary between the towns because property in each is assessed at different levels in relation to full market value.
 The state assigns each town an equalization rate to fairly divide the tax levy between the towns.
 The district does not control any part of the assessment or equalization process.

 Tax bills are typically mailed by September 1 and due by September 30 without penalty.
 The district has two-tiers of tax rates: homestead (residential) and non-homestead (commercial) for each municipality.